-These condensed consolidated interim financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These condensed interim financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 These financial statements comply with International Accounting Standard 34, Interim Financial Reporting ("IAS 34").

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited - Expressed in Canadian dollars) Nine Months Ended July 31, 2020 b) Basis of preparation
+Notes to the Condensed Consolidated Interim Financial Statements (Expressed in Canadian dollars) Three Months Ended January 31, 2020 b) Basis of preparation